eclipse-tractusx/sldt-semantic-hub/README.md

 -->

 # Semantic Hub
-The Semantic Hub is a logical and architectural component of Catena-X.
+The Semantic Hub is a logical and architectural component of Tractus-X.
 The source code under this folder contains reference implementations of the SLDT Semantic Hub

 ## Build Packages